"We as parents are there to protect our children and for whatever reason we failed to do so and it's a huge burden of guilt."

 "He has a very simple sense of justice - when things go wrong you call the police and the baddies go to jail and for him that's happened.

-"He never did understand what he was doing wrong to receive the sort of treatment that he did."'No-one told us'
+"He never did understand what he was doing wrong to receive the sort of treatment that he did."

 But now the BBC has found evidence of allegations that he was mistreated at Postern House in Wiltshire, a care home he stayed in shortly before Winterbourne View.